mehmetabak/FlipHTML5-Downloader/README.md

 ## Purpose

-The **FlipHTML5 Downloader** is a Python tool designed to download pages from FlipHTML5 books and compile them into a single PDF file.
+The **FlipHTML5 Downloader** is a Python tool designed to download public pages from FlipHTML5 books and compile them into a single PDF file.
 It efficiently handles large books with hundreds of pages by downloading images, converting them if necessary, and creating a high-quality PDF document.

 ## Features